GabrielCASilva/Pong/README.md

 </div>

 ## Description
 This is a Pong game made with C++ and Raylib.
-The project is currently under development.

 ### Warning
 This project is being developed on Linux.
 It can run on Windows, but may require some extra setup.